tj-mc/tilde/docs/STDLIB.md

 - First argument must be a list
 - Second argument must be either:
   - The name of a stdlib predicate function (e.g., `is-even`, `is-positive`)
-  - The name of a custom action that takes exactly one parameter
+  - The name of a custom function that takes exactly one parameter
-- The function/action must return a boolean value
+- The function must return a boolean value

 ### `reduce list function_name initial_value`